Ardath Mayhar: Personal life

-Mayhar escaped from the dairy farm to run a bookstore.
-She owned and operated The View From Orbit Bookstore in Nacogdoches, Texas, with her husband Joe.
-She later sold the bookstore, which served the students of Stephen F. Austin State University and people in the East Texas area, providing a wide variety of books and literature as well as Joe's computer services that would otherwise have been unavailable to the region at that time.
+Mayhar left the dairy farm to run a bookstore., The View From Orbit Bookstore in Nacogdoches, Texas, with her husband Joe.
+She later sold the bookstore, which served the students of Stephen F. Austin State University and people in the East Texas area, providing books that would otherwise have been unavailable locally.

 Work

-She moved back to Texas to become an active fantasy and science-fiction writer, and lived on a place bordering the Attoyac River as it entered the Sam Rayburn Lake, which is in the Big Thicket country (today just outside the official Big Thicket National Preserve).
-The imaginative work she produced at that time has been compared to that of Andre Norton and Clifford Simak.
-Like Simak she often places rural people of straightforward decency into strange situations.
-Her fantasy stories have often been compared to Lord Dunsany for their delicacy and settings.
+She moved back to Texas to become a fantasy and science-fiction writer, and lived on a place bordering the Attoyac River as it entered the Sam Rayburn Lake, which is in the Big Thicket country (today just outside the official Big Thicket National Preserve).

-Her juvenile novels (what would now be called 'young adult') were sharply divided between her 'East Texas' series with regional settings, and her fantasy works for that age-group.
+Her juvenile novels (what would now be called 'young adult') were divided between her 'East Texas' series with regional settings, and her fantasy works for that age group.
 She often featured strong-minded and morally-certain adolescent girl heroines at a time when it was not fashionable to do so.
-This focus arose simply from her own background, not from politics.

-Until her health began to fail, her reputation was such that she still spoke regularly in the area, drawing large crowds whenever she taught and spoke.
-She also attended occasional fan conventions, where she was treated like royalty by great writers such as Harlan Ellison:
+Until her health began to fail, her reputation was such that she still spoke regularly in the area, drawing large crowds.

-"the transformation that came over Ellison [when he saw Mayhar walk in at Aggiecon 2000] was immediate and dramatic.
-He dropped everything and literally doted on Ardath.
-He got her a seat, brought her into the conversation and went out of his way to defer to her."

-Her work was also acclaimed by noted author Andre Norton, and Joe R. Lansdale wrote simply: "Ardath Mayhar writes damn fine books!"
+Joe R. Lansdale wrote "Ardath Mayhar writes damn fine books!"